Summary of how The Football Association Limited (“The FA”) uses your data

 What information does The FA collect about me?

-The FA collects information you provide as part of your registration with The FA as a participant, and information you provide as part of any DBS application.
+The FA collects information you provide as part of your registration with The FA as an individual who has been or is involved in grassroots and professional football in any capacity, and information you provide as part of any DBS application.
+Information may also be obtained from third parties who report alleged behaviour of concern or harm that involves you (either as an alleged victim or alleged perpetrator or witness).
+This can arrive from a wide range of third parties, such as County FAs, Local Education Authorities, the police, charities like the NSPCC, ChildLine and directly from other participants in football.
+We may retain details of allegations as intelligence or to detect patterns of behaviour, even if we decide that further action is not warranted in the circumstances.
 Information may also be provided directly to The FA in responses to requests for representations, or where you make a communication about a safeguarding matter.
 Information you provide will include details such your FA number (FAN), your contact information, your role, your identity documents and information included in correspondence with The FA.

 What information is provided by third parties about you?

-Information is obtained through DBS checks for participants where this is relevant for their role.
-This involves the use of GB Group, which is an umbrella organisation contracted by The FA to carry out DBS checks.
+Information is obtained through DBS checks for individuals who have been or are involved in grassroots and professional football in any capacity where this is relevant for their role.
+This involves the use of First Advantage Europe Limited, which is an umbrella organisation contracted by The FA to carry out DBS checks.
 The content of a disclosure certificate obtained from a check is shared both with The FA and with County FAs where relevant.

-Information may also be obtained from third parties where they make reports about alleged behaviour of concern or harm that involves you (either as an alleged victim or alleged perpetrator or witness).
+Information may also be obtained from third parties who report alleged behaviour of concern or harm that involves you (either as an alleged victim or alleged perpetrator or witness).
 This can arrive from a wide range of third parties, such as County FAs, Local Education Authorities, the police, charities like the NSPCC, ChildLine and directly from other participants in football.
-We may retain details of allegations as intelligence, even if we decide that further action is not warranted in the circumstances.
+We may retain details of allegations as intelligence or to detect patterns of behaviour, even if we decide that further action is not warranted in the circumstances.

 How does The FA use this information, and what is the legal basis for this use?